This post may contain affiliate links, view our disclosure.

 Instructions

-For the Cranberry Filling:
+To Make the Cranberry Filling:

-- Add the cranberries to a food processor and pulse until coarsely chopped (or chop them by hand).
+- Chop.
+Add the cranberries to a food processor and pulse until coarsely chopped (or chop them by hand).

-- Add the chopped cranberries, sugar, flour, cornstarch, and salt to a large bowl and toss well to coat.
+- Macerate.
+Add the chopped cranberries, sugar, flour, cornstarch, and salt to a large bowl and toss well to coat.
 Let the cranberries sit like this until they’re liquidy (they will release a lot of juice!), about 45 minutes to 1 hour.

-- Add the cranberry mixture to a large pot over medium heat.
+- Cook.
+Add the cranberry mixture to a large pot over medium heat.
 Cook until the mixture is thickened and jammy (it should have a consistency similar to cherry pie filling), about 5 to 8 minutes.
 Don’t overcook it at this stage because it’ll thicken more as it cools and as it bakes.

-For the Crust:
+To Make the Dough For the Pie Crust:

-- Drizzle the water in a little at a time, mixing as you go (you can use a fork to mix, but it works best mixing with your fingertips).
+- Make the dough while the filling cools.
+Whisk together the flour and salt in a large bowl.
+Cut in the butter with a fork, a pastry cutter, 2 butter knives, or your fingertips.
+It should look crumbly, with some pieces of butter the size of small peas.
+Drizzle the water in a little at a time, mixing as you go (you can use a fork to mix, but it works best mixing with your fingertips).
 Add just enough water so it comes together to form a ball of dough (you may need more or less water).

 To Assemble the Pie:

-- Fold the dough over onto itself, pick it up, and transfer it to a pie plate.
+- Put the bottom crust in the pie pan.
+Fold the dough over onto itself, pick it up, and transfer it to a pie plate.
 Unfold the dough and push it into the bottom and up the sides of the pie plate.
+Use a fork to poke several holes in the bottom of the pie crust.

-- For the lattice top, place 5 to 7 dough strips parallel across the pie, leaving about 1/2 to 3/4-inch between each strip.
+- Weave the lattice top.
+For the lattice top, place 5 to 7 dough strips parallel across the pie, leaving about 1/2 to 3/4-inch between each strip.
 Fold half of the strips up.
 To get the woven lattice effect, lay a strip of dough perpendicular to the parallel dough strips, and unfold the folded strips over the perpendicular strip.
 Continue this way for a woven look.
 (And remember, it doesn’t have to be perfect; your pie will be absolutely delicious either way.
-You're making a homemade pie, be proud of that!
-You're basically a rock star.)
+You’re making a homemade pie, be proud of that!
+You’re basically a rock star.)
+Trim the dough strips, and tuck the outside of the dough under.
+Use your fingers to flute the edges, or crimp them with a fork.

 To Bake and Serve:

-- Remove the pie from the oven and immediately turn the oven down to 350F.
+- Bake.
+Bake the pie (uncovered) in a preheated 450F oven for 10 minutes.
+Remove the pie from the oven and immediately turn the oven down to 350F.
 Cover the top of the pie with foil (basically just drape it over the top and lightly fold it over the sides), and bake at 350F until the pie is golden on the top and bottom and bubbling in the center (this takes about 1 hour 30 minutes to 1 hour 45 minutes).
-Check your pie at the 1 hour mark and every 15 minutes after.
-If by the 1 hour 15 minute mark the top still isn’t turning golden, remove the foil and bake it uncovered.
+Check your pie at the 1 hour mark and every 10 to 15 minutes after.
+If by the 1 hour 10 minute mark the top still isn’t turning golden, remove the foil and bake it uncovered.

 Notes